aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 `cmd+5`

-open run command box (type node or npm)
+open run command box (can type in a command to execute such as node or npm)

 Double click `ctrl` key